 6. Nutri-Vet Milk Replacement

-The Nutri-Vet Milk Replacement for Kittens.
+The Nutri-Vet Milk Replacement.
 This formula helps kittens to grow rapidly thanks to its high calorific content, but one thing you’ll have to watch out for is that some kittens don’t like the taste of this particular blend.
 Luckily, it’s available in three different can sizes, so we recommend starting with the smallest and making sure your kittens will drink it readily.

 This kitten milk is formulated by veterinarians, so you can be sure that it contains all the nutrients, vitamins, and minerals your kitten needs to grow strong and healthy.
 It does contain dried egg powder, though, which can trigger allergies in some cats.